launchdarkly/api-client-go/README.md

 Some firewalls and HTTP clients restrict the use of verbs other than `GET` and `POST`.
 In those environments, our API endpoints that use `PUT`, `PATCH`, and `DELETE` verbs will be inaccessible.

 To avoid this issue, our API supports the `X-HTTP-Method-Override` header, allowing clients to \"tunnel\" `PUT`, `PATCH`, and `DELETE` requests via a `POST` request.

 For example, if you wish to call one of our `PATCH` resources via a `POST` request, you can include `X-HTTP-Method-Override:PATCH` as a header.

 # Beta resources

 We sometimes release new API resources in **beta** status before we release them with general availability.

 Resources that are in beta are still undergoing testing and development.
 They may change without notice, including becoming backwards incompatible.

 We try to promote resources into general availability as quickly as possible.
 This happens after sufficient testing and when we're satisfied that we no longer need to make backwards-incompatible changes.

 We mark beta resources with a \"Beta\" callout in our documentation, pictured below:

 <blockquote>
     <h3><span>📘</span>Beta</h3>
-    <p>**This feature is in beta.** You must include a specific header to use it.\\n\\nTo learn more, read [Beta resources](ref:beta-resources).</p>
+    <p><b>This feature is in beta.</b> You must include a specific header to use it.</br></br>To learn more, read <a href=\"/#section/Beta-resources\">Beta resources</a>.</p>
 </blockquote>

 ## Using beta resources

 To use a beta resource, you must include a header in the request.
 If you call a beta resource without this header, you'll receive a `403` response.

 Use this header:

 ```
 LD-API-Version: beta